furicle/Syncoid-Scale/README.md

 You will need an account on the NAS that can su to root.
 Typically the first local user you set up will be able to do so.
 In the script provided, that user is 'admin'
 If you wish to use a different account, please edit the script to match.

-In that user's home directory, place the following nine files, from the sanoid project, /and/ the enable-syncoid-on-truenas.sh script.
+In that user's home directory, place the following nine files, from the sanoid project, *and* the [enable-syncoid-on-truenas.sh](https://github.com/furicle/Syncoid-Scale/blob/main/enable-syncoid-on-truenas.sh) script.

 * [findoid](https://github.com/jimsalterjrs/sanoid/blob/master/findoid)
 * [sanoid](https://github.com/jimsalterjrs/sanoid/blob/master/sanoid)